 Is this an OEM or Aftermarket Auto Part?

-Some motorists believe that all automobile parts are made with the same materials and procedures, but the truth is that quality and cost vary greatly.
-One of the most important distinctions between auto parts is whether they are OEM or aftermarket.
+Some motorists believe that all automobile parts are made with the same materials and procedures, but the truth is that quality and cost vary significantly.
+One of the most critical distinctions between auto parts is whether they are OEM or aftermarket.

 How Old Is The Part And Is It Rebuilt?